matuzalemmuller/tcc-engtelecom/remote-setup/README.md

 This documentation presents step by step instructions on how to set up a kubernetes cluster in Virtual Machines (VMs) from Google Cloud Platform (GCP).
-The cloud infrastructure is launched using Terraform, while the kubernetes cluster is remotely setup using Docker & Rancher.
+The cloud infrastructure is launched using Terraform, while the kubernetes cluster is remotely set up using Docker & Rancher.
 The instructions from this article are for OSX, but are also applicable to Linux hosts and possibly Windows devices.

 * Instructions on how to use Terraform to launch VMs are based in: https://medium.com/@josephbleroy/using-terraform-with-google-cloud-platform-part-1-n-6b5e4074c059
 * Below are the versions of each software used in this project: